 We offer the Wintergarden™ collection of camellias.
 There is a camellia suitable for every garden.
 Antique and heirloom cultivars, and the best of the newest hybrids including a groundcover, and several cultivars with fragrant flowers.

 Sizes from 3-gallon to 8 feet plus.

 For full sized, downloadable images of the plants listed, please see our "PHOTO GALLERY" page.

-Okay, so what the heck is a "peony camellia" and how does it diiffer from an "anemone camelia."
+Okay, so what the heck is a "peony camellia" and how does it differ from an "anemone camelia."
 Many years ago, in an attempt to describe the numerous flower forms within the genus camellia, some genius decided to use other flowers to describe them.
-This works well only if one knows what a perony or anemone looks like.
+This works well only if one knows what a peony or anemone looks like.
 Oh well, the system stuck and we are stuck with the system.

 As a guide to the forms, here is a representative sample of each: